Bone cancerSee all parts of this guide Hide guide parts

 After an amputation, you may be referred to a local limb centre for advice, support and rehabilitation treatment.
 Read more about living with an amputation.

-There are four ways chemotherapy can be used to treat bone cancer.
+There are 4 ways chemotherapy can be used to treat bone cancer.
 It can be used:

 - before surgery, to shrink the tumour and make surgery easier